 If you would like to make your own Sambar Powder visit this recent post which will explain the process.

-Prep time: 10 mins to peel and chop vegetables and to blanch the spinach
+Prep time: 15 mins to peel and chop vegetables and to blanch the spinach

 Serves: 4 – 6 people, depending how you use it

 I often make half quantities as it makes quite an amount.

 1 large sweet potato, about 650 – 700 g, peeled and cut into 2 – 2.5cm cubes